GNHS-Robotics-Club/.github/profile/README.md

-## Hi there 👋

-This is the official GitHub organization of the Gumaca NHS Robotics Club!
+## Hi there!
+We are the Gumaca National High School Robotics Club :robot:!